Handley Page Hampden: Survivors

-The Wings Aviation Museum in the United Kingdom owns the wings and tail of "P1273"; the Lincolnshire Aviation Heritage Centre is currently restoring AE436 to flying condition.
+The Wings Aviation Museum in the United Kingdom owns the wings and tail of "P1273"; the Lincolnshire Aviation Heritage Centre is currently restoring AE436 to static display condition.
 Both of these were also 144 Squadron aircraft, lost during the transfer to Russia.
 The former, "P1273" was shot down by mistake by Soviet fighters over Petsamo.
 The latter was lost over Sweden, its remains discovered in a remote region by hikers in 1976.

 In popular culture

 The HP Hampden had a featured role in The Big Blockade, a 1941 Second World War propaganda film showing "blockade" bombing and its effects on the German war industry, with Michael Rennie and John Mills as two of its four-man crew.
-The trials of flying Hampdens in the early years of the Second World War are also described in the 2002 novel Damned Good Show by Derek Robinson.
-There is also an issue of the comic Combat about a Hampden and its crew.

-Guy Gibson's autobiography, Enemy Coast Ahead (1946), details his early RAF flying career in a Hampden squadron in text and photographs.

-Robert Kee's war memoir, A Crowd Is Not Company, begins by describing the mission in which he was shot down in a Hampden while trying to drop a sea mine off the coast of the Netherlands.

-Richard Wicker's war memoir, We Happy Few (Troubador, 2019), describes his experience as operator/gunner in Hampden bombers in summer 1940.
-He was shot down during a bombing raid near Cologne, Germany, on 29th August 1940.
-Wicker and two other crew survived and were taken POW, but pilot Cedric Dunkels was killed.